CDC's Guidelines On Reopening Schools Include Face Masks & Distancing

 The CDC recommends schools implement policies regarding student absences and staff sick leave that encourage those who feel ill or who have recently had close contact with someone who tested positive for COVID-19 to stay home without fear of repercussions.
 In regards to students, the CDC recommends schools suspend the awarding of perfect attendance awards as well as any assessment of students' work or performance that revolved around absenteeism.
 If feasible, the CDC recommends schools offer virtual learning and telework options to students, teachers, and staff.

-While the United States' top infectious disease expert, Dr. Anthony Fauci, has urged states to take a cautious approach to reopening schools, President Donald Trump has continued to push for schools to reopen in the fall.
-"I think you should absolutely open the schools," Trump reportedly said when meeting with governors from Colorado and North Dakota earlier this month, according to USA Today.
+While the United States' top infectious disease expert, Dr. Anthony Fauci, has urged states to take a cautious approach to reopening schools, President Trump has continued to push for schools to reopen in the fall.
+"I think you should absolutely open the schools," Trump reportedly said when meeting with governors from Colorado and North Dakota in May, according to USA Today.
 "I don't consider our country coming back if the schools are closed."

 Despite the president's push, when and exactly how schools will reopen will differ state to state and potentially even district to district.
 And while there are still many questions to be addressed, photos from schools that have reopened around the world could give an idea of what schools might look like after coronavirus shutdowns here in the United States.